James J. Murray

 About James J. Murray

-I am originally from Ireland.
+Born in Ireland.
 I arrived in New York in my late teens and have lived here for over 30 years.
-I travel back occasionally.
-I enjoy fly fishing and being outdoors.
-I'm not a writer nor a poet however I enjoy writing nonsensical rhymes about different things that usually amount to nonsense - but it’s fun!
-And a big thank you to anyone who reads them.
+I enjoy dry fly fishing and being outdoors.
+I'm not a writer nor a poet.
+However, I enjoy writing nonsensical rhymes about different things that usually amount to nonsense.
+And it’s fun!
+I don't read poetry and try to avoid it because I don't want to be influenced, especially subconsciously.
+Though that's probably a mistake.

 Poems by James J. Murray